Seagate/corio/docs/YAML_documents/yaml_structure.md

 TEST_ID can be any unique string which can be treated as filtering through execution logs.

-object_size & part_size can be given as range for test workload, so those can have the following keys in it.
+object_size can be given as fixed values, list of values and range of values for test workload, so those can have the following keys in it.
 * start
 * end

+part_size can be given as fixed values and range of values for multipart workloads, so  those can have the following keys in it.
+* start
+* end

 Sessions_per_node and sessions is a multiplying factor which is used to calculate number of sessions to be created within a test.
-Default value is 1.
+Default value is 1. number of nodes param will be used to multiply with sessions per node and that total value will be used to create sessions and in case of sessions, sessions specified in YAML file will be used to create sessions

 range_read key is used to perform range read operations in a workload.